In this article I am going to show an area of my life where diagnostic skills and tools have saved the day, and in fact proved to be 90% of the cure.

 I don't know about you, but my entire life has been, thus far, an ongoing effort to avoid scenarios like this.
 Maybe this is why I am teaching this: I had to learn the hard way.
 If you know my life story, at age 3 I got really hurt because I misunderstood and misjudged a situation... and I vowed to never let that happen again.

-The level of anxiety (remember, I am en empath!) that people demonstrate on my calls when I open their microphone to answer a question suggests that I am not alone in this: wanting to be sure to get things right.
+The level of anxiety (remember, I am en empath!) that people demonstrate on my calls when I open their microphone to answer a question suggests that I am not alone in this: wanting to be sure so you can get things right.

-In growing as a human being and being well at the same time, the biggest help in my life has been the methods I have to diagnose and distinguish what is really going on.
-These methods are like X-ray, cat scan, eeg, blood work, for a doctor.
+In growing as a human being and being well at the same time, the biggest help in my life has been the methods I have that help me diagnose and distinguish what is really going on.
+These methods are much like X-ray, cat scan, eeg, blood work, for a doctor.

 Once you are clear about the diagnosis the "cure" is relatively easy.

-If you asked me what's special about me, I would say it's my ability to distinguish, precisely, succinctly what's going on under the hood, under what's visible, and then be able to recommend a "remedy," a course of action, a tool, or some coaching.
+If you asked me what's special about me, I would say it's my ability to distinguish, precisely, succinctly what's going on under the hood, under what's visible, and then be able to recommend a "remedy," a course of action, a tool, or some coaching to dig and clarify.

 On the upcoming "What's the Truth About You" webinar I am going to concentrate on ways you either don't hear or mis-hear what is being communicated.
 It will be new, it will be interesting, and I guess, it will be frightening.

-But if you don't know, you will continue your life exactly the way it's been going.
+But if you don't know the diagnosis, you will continue your life exactly the way it's been going.

 So, take a deep breath and open your eyes.
 You can't catch what you can't see... so let's see it.

-The webinar will be on November 20 at 9 pm.
+The webinar will be on Wednesday September 11 at 6 pm New York time.
 Not usual for me, but I want to test different time slots.
-If the signup rate is low, I may move it to my favorite time slot, Saturday afternoon.
+If the signup rate is low, I may move it to my favorite time slot.

 I have set up a signup page for you at www.WhatsTheTruthAboutYou.com